UKCloud/documentation/articles/azure/azs-ref-overview.md

 You can deploy VMs using the UKCloud Azure Stack Hub portal and other tooling.
 VMs have the following support:

 - Azure Compute APIs - Provides you with programmatic access to virtual machines and their supporting resources.

-- Azure Stack Hub Marketplace - Provides access to pre-created images that help speed up application delivery
+- Azure Stack Hub Marketplace - Provides access to pre-created images that help speed up application delivery.

-- Azure Resource Manager - Enables you to write templates to deploy, update and delete Azure Stack Hub resources in a single co-ordinated operation
+- Azure Resource Manager - Enables you to write templates to deploy, update and delete Azure Stack Hub resources in a single co-ordinated operation.

 <https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-considerations>

 ### Network

-- Virtual networks - Azure Stack Hub enables you to configure virtual private clouds, create and manage your private address space within Azure; you can configure this via the UI, API and other tooling
+- Virtual networks - Azure Stack Hub enables you to configure virtual private clouds, create and manage your private address space within Azure; you can configure this via the UI, API and other tooling.

-- Load balancers (IPv4 only) — You can deploy basic load balancers
+- Load balancers (IPv4 only) — You can deploy basic load balancers.

-- VPN gateway — You can use the Azure Stack Hub VPN gateway to create site-to-site VPNs to remote infrastructure
+- VPN gateway — You can use the Azure Stack Hub VPN gateway to create site-to-site VPNs to remote infrastructure.

-- Routing — You can configure basic custom defined routing on virtual networks; Vnet to Vnet peering is not yet supported
+- Routing — You can configure basic custom defined routing on virtual networks; Vnet to Vnet peering is not yet supported.

 <https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-network-differences>